6. Upgrade to the latest version

 This section gives an overview of the upgrade procedure.
 The procedure starts with creating a import file by invoking the export script in the current installation.
 This stores system and user settings in an external XML file for later re-importation.
 Next, the upgrade script is run.
 This takes the latest JAR files and places them into the current install.
 The final post-install portion performs any necessary changes to database structure and restores the previous installation's settings.

-The Pre-installation step invokes the backup script which stores the system and user settings that are imported into the latest version.
+During the Pre-installation step we invoke the backup script which stores the system and user settings that we'll import into the latest version.

 6.2 Pre-upgrade: turn off batch updates

 Perform the upgrade during a time when you can halt SCM activity.
 If you are running with Batch Mode on, this needs to be disabled and Access Control Plus will need enough time to catch up with all batched operations.